MQuy/mbrowser/Programming Rust 2nd.md

   let x = 12.5 % 10; // 2.5
   ```
 - values of type `bool`, `char` or, C-like `enum` may be cast to any integer type.
 The opposite direction is not allowed for example cannot cast `u16` to `char` because some `u16` values cannot be presented in `char` (`0xd800`).
 We can use a standard method `std::char::from_u32()` which returns `Option<char>`

+### 7. Error Handling

+- There are two kinds of error handling: panic and `Result`.
+- panic is safe (catch before it actually happens), it doesn't voliate any Rust's safety rules since stack (including heap segments linked to variables) is cleanup -> there is no dangling pointer .
+Panic is like `RuntimeException` in C++.
+- second panic happens during the cleanup of the first panic causes fatal -> thread is aborted.
+You can also config panic behavior like `-C panic=abort` (abort in the first panic).
+- there is shortcut for handling `Result` (like `unwrap/expect`) and error propagation (`?`).